-The Aspen Institute tracks companies that are committed to anti-racist policies and efforts at greater inclusion, as well as promises to donate to organizations that fight racism.
+The Aspen Institute digitally tracks companies that are committed to anti-racist policies and efforts at greater inclusion, as well as promises to donate to organizations that fight racism.

 Other companies that have made efforts include:

-However, just looking at recent promises might not be enough, according to Michelle Jackson, a business owner and founder of the podcast “Michelle is Money Hungry.”
+However, just looking at recent promises might not be enough, according to Michelle Jackson, a business owner and founder of the podcast “Michelle Is Money Hungry.”

 “A lot of businesses are jumping on the bandwagon right now because anti-racism is hot,” Jackson told The Balance via phone.
 “Take a look at businesses that had anti-racism policies and practices in place before [summer 2020].
 Did they have to bend over backward to make sure these things exist?”